The or ‘Ordinance for the Sages

 ^18. sinivi] A D C, sivi B

-^19. riṅ kabhujaṅgan] em., kabhujaṅgan B, kebhujaṅgan A D, kenujaṅgan C • The presence of a taling in A and C is a clue to the presence of a short segment of text between sinivi and kabhujaṅgan in the original.
+^19. riṅ kabhujaṅgan] em., kabhujaṅgan B, kebhujaṅgan A D, kenujaṅgan C • The presence of a taling in Issue in the code and Issue in the code is a clue to the presence of a short segment of text between sinivi and kabhujaṅgan in the original.
 I assume that a copist would have misread particle riṅ for a vocalic mark.
 Compare with the numerous occurrences of the expression sinivi riṅ.

 ^20. ulah, śīla,] A B C D, • Parallels in many other texts do not include śīla after ulah in this series of three.
 So it seems that śīla was meant to gloss ulah, specifying that good conduct is the type of action intended here, among the variety of meanings ulah can take.
 It should not be considered as a fourth element.